xiaoyingpu/csci208/99_constructor.md

 # Partially apply constructor of a class?

-Since Haskell and Ocaml take different design decision on this...
+Since Haskell and Ocaml take different design decisions about this...

+The short answer is, oh hell no:

 ```clojure